Humbleness VS Humility: 5 Basic Differences

 Because humbleness may stem from insecurity, it may limit the reality and perception of a person's strength in vulnerability.
 A person's growth may be hindered by their unwillingness to take risks due to anxiousness or a lack of confidence.

-Alternately, humility uses being vulnerable as a source of strength.
-Both attributes acknowledge limitations, but humility helps the person cultivate resilience and a growth mindset in spite of their vulnerability.
+Alternatively, humility uses vulnerability as a source of strength.
+Both attributes acknowledge limitations, but humility helps a person cultivate resilience and a growth mindset in spite of their vulnerability.

 Difference #4.
 Focus of Humbleness vs. Humility